shefing/test-assignments/NestJsReactFullStack.md

 **Important**

-The Git project must be complete and work independently.
+The git project must be complete and work independently.
 We test the project using the following tools:

 * pnpm (As package manager)

 * Node v18.12.0 (LTS)

-So, I do recommend testing the GIT locally on a clean server to make sure project dependencies are correct and the project is built and runs okay.
+So, I do recommend testing the git locally on a clean server to make sure project dependencies are correct and the project is built and runs okay.